Image: candy1812 / stock.adobe.com

 In March 2016, a federal judge permanently blocked three sections of Missouri’s restrictions on navigators.
 Navigators in Missouri cannot be barred from providing advice to enrollees (note that this is limited to explaining the differences between plans; plan selection advice can only be provided by a licensed insurance producer).
 Nor can they be banned from discussing off-exchange plans with consumers.
 And finally, navigators cannot be required to refer currently-insured consumers to seek advice from a licensed insurance producer.
 The judge noted that navigators are supposed to be impartial, and forcing them to refer people to insurance agents — who are permitted to recommend one plan over another — would remove some of the impartiality that applies to navigators.

-Many Missouri legislators have steadfastly fought against the Affordable Care Act and implementation of the health insurance marketplace.
+Many Missouri legislators have steadfastly fought against the Affordable Care Act and the implementation of the health insurance marketplace.
+Lawmakers in the state also resisted the ACA’s expansion of Medicaid, but voters ultimately passed a ballot measure that resulted in Medicaid expansion taking effect in 2021.

 Legislation to establish an exchange was introduced but failed to pass in both 2011 and 2012.
 Despite the lack of legislative authorization, some initial workgroups were established.
 In 2011, then-Gov. Jay Nixon established the Health Insurance Exchange Coordinating Council, which did some initial scoping and planning.
 Also in 2011, the Senate created the Interim Committee on Health Insurance Exchanges to explore Missouri’s options to establish a state-based exchange.